 - Use an electric razor: Wet razors allow for a much closer shave, however, a thin layer of skin is removed with each pass, promoting the growth of ingrown hairs.

-Chiara Polish is a manual scrub containing salicylic acid and cornmeal.
-The action of the scrub removes the superficial dead layer of cells, while the acid slips down into the follicle and dissolves the oil, sweat and bacteria built up around the ingrown hair.
+You can use a manual scrub to remove the superficial dead layer of cells, while the other ingredients slip down into the follicle to help remove oil, sweat and bacteria built up around the ingrown hair.

-Ingrown Hair Solution has a cherry scent and a blend of salicylic and glycolic acid in liquid form.
+Adios Ingrown Hair, Razor Bump & Oily Skin Tonic has a blend of salicylic and glycolic acid in liquid form.
 Use a flat cotton pad to press or wipe your way to clearer skin in a matter of days.
-Customers have told us stories where they have used the Solution with a cotton-tipped applicator to spot treat blemishes, successfully.
+Clients tell me stories of how they use the Adios with a cotton-tipped applicator to spot treat blemishes, successfully.